bcgov/mds/.github/pull_request_template.md

 # Main

-- What did you focus on this PR?
+- What did you focus on in this PR?
 - Keep all headers and just leave a single list item 'N/A' if there's no content for that header, otherwise remove N/A and add your details!

 # Other